NSPCC -Speak Out, Stay Safe – NEW ASSEMBLY

 The programme is offered at no cost to schools because we think that it is so important that all children receive these messages.
 We do ask all schools if they would be willing to support our work through fundraising, but this is not a requirement.
 If schools do choose to fundraise for us, we have a range of engaging and memorable fundraising activities available to help support this.

-If you are interested, please email you local Area Coordinator, Helen O’Sullivan, at [email protected]
+If you are interested, please email you local Area Coordinator, Amanda Pierce, at Pierce, [email protected]

 You will also need to fill in the form below agreeing to the delivering of the sessions: